Fort Oglethorpe modifies completion date for sewer infrastructure loan

 During the Feb.
-25 City Council meeting, City Manager Jennifer Payne-Simpkins explained that there have been weather delays and other variables in plan that have delayed construction.
+25 City Council meeting, City Manager Jennifer Payne-Simpkins explained that there have been weather delays and other variables that have delayed construction.

 The city approved the loan Jan.
 22, 2018, which was aimed at infrastructure upgrades needed to comply with the city of Chattanooga’s waste water treatment requirements and help cut out some of the overages payments it accumulated in recent years.